kobreu/mpos.blocks.ios.signatureview/README.md

 }
 ```

-or specify the signature fields location using a CGRect frame.
+or specify the signature field's location using a CGRect frame.

 ```objectivec
  - (void)viewDidLoad